jMonkeyEngine/jmonkeyengine-website/content/communitylog/new-website.md

 Hello.

 We have a new website.
-This doesn't come to you as a surprise if you have been following  [this thread](https://hub.jmonkeyengine.org/t/wip-new-website/43960/) where for ~1 week a preview of the website has been exposed to the feedback of the community.
+This doesn't come to you as a surprise if you have been following  [this thread](https://hub.jmonkeyengine.org/t/wip-new-website/43960/) where for ~1 week a preview of the website has been exposed to the feedbacks of the community.

-This is the result after integrating all the feedbacks, however there is always room for improvement and feedbacks are always appreciated, so if you didn't have a chance to voice your opinion before, feel free to do it as a reply to this post.
+This is the result after integrating all your suggestions, however there is always room for improvement and feedbacks are always appreciated, so if you didn't have a chance to voice your opinion before, feel free to do it as a reply to this post.

 <a title="Open original" href="/uploads/Screenshot_2020-12-13-jMonkeyEngine.jpg">
 <img style="display:inline-block" width="60%" src="/uploads/Screenshot_2020-12-13-jMonkeyEngine-partial.webp" />